Shrestha upsets Cahill while Hochul, Delgado prevail in Dem primaries

 In the end, name recognition, ample funding and an old fashioned flesh-pressing style of politics wasn’t enough to keep the well-liked assemblyman his seat at the table of state power up in Albany.

 Clinching the Democratic nomination clears a major hurdle in Shrestha’s path to the State Assembly.
-Unless skittish establishment democrats wary of a leftwards drift in the party throw in their lot with the Republican candidate Patrick Sheehan, Shrestha’s ascendance appears eminently reachable.
+Unless skittish establishment democrats wary of a leftwards drift in the party throw in their lot with the Republican candidate Patrick Sheehan, Shrestha’s ascendance appears certain.

 And the detritus of any spirited election cycle, the snowfall of mailers and postcards that arrive via the mailbox are all that remain.